syncfusion-content/flutter-docs/Flutter/calendar/timeslot-views.md

 >**NOTE**
 * If time region has both the text and icon then it will draw icon only.
+* The `TimeRegion` not applicable, when the calendar view is set to `timelineMonth`.

 ### Selection restriction in timeslots
 You can enable or disable the touch interaction of `TimeRegion` using the [enablePointerInteraction](https://pub.dev/documentation/syncfusion_flutter_calendar/latest/calendar/TimeRegion/enablePointerInteraction.html) property of `TimeRegion`.
 By default, its value is true.